andrewsanchez/NCBITK/ncbi_sync.md

     for subdir in *; do cp ./$subdir/assembly_summary.txt ./renamed/$subdir.txt; done;
 ```

+# Questions and notes

--   It has come to my attention that most organisms (~8K out of 12K) do NOT have a \`assembly<sub>summary.txt</sub>\` file in the expected directory.
+-   It has come to my attention that most organisms (~8K out of 12K) do NOT have a `assembly_summary.txt` file in the expected directory.
 Running another test to find out where/if the equivalent file is located.

-# Questions

 -  It is recommended to run the following script in a `crontab`.
+I don't quit

-I don't really understand this script and was wondering if it's just as well to simply run ~lftp -c 'open -e "mirror -c -p --no-empty-dirs -I **assembly**.txt -P=5 --log=lftp_log.txt genomes/genbank/bacteria /home/truthling/MGGen/ncbi_bacteria_mirror"~ ftp.ncbi.nlm.nih.gov'~ in a crontab?
+   understand this script and was wondering if it's just as well to simply run

+       lftp -c 'open -e "mirror -c -p --no-empty-dirs -I *assembly*.txt -P=5
+   --log=lftp_log.txt genomes/genbank/bacteria
+   /home/truthling/MGGen/ncbi_bacteria_mirror" ftp.ncbi.nlm.nih.gov'

+   in a crontab?
+Do you see anything in the script below that would suggest it is
+   not safe to simply run the one liner above in a crontab?

 ```bash
     #!/bin/bash